ow2-quick-app-initiative/poi-quick-app/docs/README.md

 ```

 - `app` is an object that contains general information to configure the application for this language.
-- `pois` is an array of objects with points of interest or items of the database.
+- `pois` is an array of objects with points of interest or database items.

 ```js